 History of CWA

-The College of West Anglia was founded in King’s Lynn in 1894 as the King’s Lynn Technical School.
+The College of West Anglia was founded in King’s Lynn in 1893 as the King’s Lynn Technical School, with a stone commemorating its opening being placed on 30th June 1893 (the stone was later relocated to the CWA King’s Lynn campus, where it can be seen outside of the front block).
 In 1973 it was renamed the Norfolk College of Arts and Technology, commonly abbreviated to ‘Norcat’ and known to local residents of the town as ‘the tech’.

 Norcat merged with the Cambridgeshire College of Agriculture & Horticulture in 1998, which added land-based provision in Cambridgeshire.
 The revised institution became known as the College of West Anglia post-merger.

 In April 2006, a further merger took place as Isle College in Wisbech was added to become the third College of West Anglia campus.
 View an early promotional video of Isle College in 1989 here.